Downsize these 3 areas and enjoy a simpler, slower, more intentional life — starting today!

-NOTE: one helpful way I lowered expectations was stepping away from social media which often encourages unrealistic expectations.
+NOTE: one helpful way I lowered expectations was by stepping away from social media which often encourages unrealistic expectations.

-Having realistic expectations for our lives will not magically transform everything around us into a blissful oasis of happiness and simplicity… however, “downsizing our expectations” for ourselves, our spouses, our children, our friends, our jobs, our homes, and our lives is a helpful step to a more joyful, less stressful life.
+Having realistic expectations for our lives won’t magically transform everything around us into a blissful oasis of happiness and simplicity… however, “downsizing our expectations” for ourselves, our spouses, our children, our friends, our jobs, our homes, and our lives is a helpful step to a more joyful, less stressful life.

 RELATED POST: Our Expectations Matter